Foreign Policy of Islam: Peace or War?

 may find tranquility in them, and He placed between you affection and mercy.

-Indeed in that are signs for a people who give thought.
-Qur’an 30:21
+Indeed, there are signs for people who give thought.
+Qur’an30:21

 People of the Scripture Maybe Rewarded Twice as Much by Allah

-our Lord: Indeed, we have been Muslims (bowing to God’s Will) from before this.
+our Lord: Indeed, we have been Muslims (bowing to God’s Will) before this.
 Twice will they

 be given their rewards, for that they have preserved, that they avert evil with good and that they

-spend in charity out of what We have given them.
+spend in charity from what We have given them.
 And when they hear vain talk, they turn away and say: To us our deeds and to you yours.
-Qur’an 28: 52-55
+QQur’an28: 52-55

 Islam Warmly Invites the People of the Book to Islam

-Say O people of the Book!
+Say, O people of the Book!
 Come to common terms as between us and you that we worship none but God; that we associate no partners with Him; that we erect not, from among ourselves, lords and patrons other than God.
-If then they turn back, say: “Bear witness that we (at least) are muslims (submitters to God’s will).
-Qur’an 3:64
+If then they turn back, say: “ear witness that we (at least) are muslims (submitters to God’s will).
+Qur’an3:64

-Even if People of the Book refused such an invitation, Allah addressed the Muslims to say:
+Even if the People of the Book refused such an invitation, Allah addressed the Muslims to say:

 No Jihad declaration was issued as a result of the refusal.
-In fact, Islam honors much of the Judeo-Christian creed.
+Islam honors much of the Judeo-Christian creed.

 Say: We believe in God, and in what has been revealed to us and what was revealed to Abraham, Ishmael, Isaac, Jacob, and the Tribes, and in (the Books) given to Moses, Jesus,

 and the Prophets from their Lord: We make no distinction between one and another.
-Qur’an 3:84
+QQur’an3:84

 Freedom of Belief

-The concept of freedom and the freedom of religion is a big matter in the West.
-Islam advances such a noble concept and promotes justice ensuring greater peace and beauty on earth.
-Dr. Mustapfa Zayd al-Azhary in his two 600-page volumes, The Abrogated Verses of the Qur’an, states that there are 141 verses in the Qur’an supporting the freedom of belief and the banning of authority over it.
-A clear indication of the concept of the separation of state and religion.
-Some Qur’anic passages also professing this claim follow.
+The concept of freedom and freedom of religion is a big deal in the West.
+Islam advances this noble concept and promotes justice, ensuring peace and beauty.
+Dr. Mustapfa Zayd al-Azhary, in his two 600-page volumes, The Abrogated Verses of the Qur’an, states that there are 141 verses in the Qur’an supporting freedom of belief and banning authority over it.
+This principle is a clear indication of the concept of the separation of state and religion.
+Some Qur’anic passages also profess this claim, as follows.

 The Qur’an states,